Find Time-Saving Kindergarten Resources ➔

 Wondering how to teach addition in kindergarten?
 Activities like Boom Cards give students an extra fun way to practice addition in Kindergarten.

-For example: if the math problem was 1+2, a student would move one butterfly into the first rectangle and two butterflies into the second rectangle.
-They would then count all of the butterflies and type the answer 3 into the box after the equal sign.
+For example, if the math problem was 8+2, a student would move eight butterflies into the first rectangle and two butterflies into the second rectangle.
+They would then count all of the butterflies and type the answer 10 into the box after the equal sign.

-These are great activities to use for centers or distance learning if needed.
-I definitely highly recommend digital task cards when planning how to teach addition in Kindergarten!
+These are great activities to use for centers or in a 1:1 classroom setting.
+I highly recommend digital task cards when planning how to teach addition in Kindergarten!
 You can find a variety of addition digital task cards to use all year long!

 Benefits

+When you think of digital activities, you don’t often think of hands-on learning.
+But these interactive digital task cards are very hands-on!
 Being able to manipulate items in order to practice addition is important for young learners.
 It helps to make the concept concrete for them.
-They get to practice seeing what the numbers represent which strengthens their number sense.
-Having the images allows them to practice counting up to the correct number which is a great way to scaffold up to addition problems that only have numbers.
-And by moving the objects students are seeing the concept of addition in action!
+They get to practice seeing what the numbers represent, which strengthens their number sense.
+Having the images allows them to practice counting up to the correct number, which is a great way to scaffold up to addition problems that only have numbers.
+And, by moving the objects, students are seeing the concept of addition in action!

 My students LOVE anything that has to do with coloring!
-Color by Code activities harnesses kindergartners’ love for coloring while also providing them valuable skills practice.
+Color by Code activities harness kindergartners’ love for coloring while also providing them with valuable skills practice.
 This makes them perfect for addition practice!

 How to Use

-I love these Christmas Math Center Counting On Activity and Worksheets for the weeks leading up to our addition unit.
+I love using these Color by Code activities to help students understand the concepts of addition.
+These worksheets help students practice counting on to add.
 It’s a great way to start laying the foundation for addition while also firming up number sense and counting skills.

 Color by Code addition practice is perfect for whole-class practice, small groups, centers, and early finishers!
 Its versatility means that I always make sure to have copies on hand!